PennyLaneAI/qiree/src/qirlightning/README.md

 Location: <site packages path>
 Requires: pennylane, pennylane-lightning
 ```

+**Note:** PennyLane and PennyLane lightning supports Python 3.11-3.13.

 Running `pip install pennylane` or `pip install pennylane-lightning` will automatically install the `lightning.qubit` (CPU) simulator, and other simulators can be installed by running `pip install pennylane-lightning-kokkos / pennylane-lightning-gpu`.

-Note: by default, the pre-built `lightning.kokkos` wheels from pip are built with Kokkos OpenMP enabled for CPU.
+**Note:** By default, the pre-built `lightning.kokkos` wheels from pip are built with Kokkos OpenMP enabled for CPU.
 To build Kokkos for other devices (e.g. CUDA or HIP GPUs), please install from source.
 Instruction can be found [here](https://docs.pennylane.ai/projects/lightning/en/latest/lightning_kokkos/installation.html).

 When installing Pennylane-Lightning from pip or from source, you will have the shared libraries for each of the simulator installed.
 These are named `liblightning_qubit_catalyst.so`/`liblightning_kokkos_catalyst.so`/`liblightning_GPU_catalyst.so` respectively.